Columbus Landfall National ParkGrand Turk

 The Columbus Landfall National Park is the largest protected area on Grand Turk, and consists of the entirety of the island’s west coast beaches to the high tide mark, the west coast barrier reef, and the ocean between them.

 The national park also protects and includes more than two dozen scuba dive sites.
 Several of the country’s top wall sites are here, where the depth abruptly drops from about 50 feet (15 m) into the thousands.

 The total area of the Columbus Landfall National Park is 1280 acres (518 hectares), and the national park has the (NP3) identification code designation by the Turks and Caicos Government.

 Columbus’s First Landfall in the New World

 As the protected area’s name suggests, Christopher Columbus’s first landfall in the Americas may have been at Grand Turk.

-Three islands in the Antilles are commonly thought to be first point of landfall: Grand Turk, and San Salvador (formerly Watlings Island) and Samana Cay in the Bahamas.
+Three islands in the Antilles are commonly thought to be the first point of landfall: Grand Turk, and San Salvador (formerly Watlings Island) and Samana Cay in the Bahamas.
 The Atlantic North Equatorial Current and the logs of the historic voyage support the case for each possibility.

-Much of the landfall theories are based off of Columbus’s limited description of a very flat, bean-shaped island with very green trees and a central pond or lagoon.
+Much of the landfall theories are based on Columbus’s limited description of a very flat, bean-shaped island with very green trees and a central pond or lagoon.
 All of the candidate islands at least loosely match the record, not least of which Grand Turk, especially considering that before the development of the salt industry salinas, the inland ponds on the island likely supported dense mangrove forests, exhibiting vibrant green leaves.

 Columbus’s account shows that the Taino aborigine’s name for the island of first landfall was Guanahani.
 Columbus referred to the island as San Salvador.